TriKnight/Reacher_Continuous_Control/README.md

 ![Actions](https://github.com/TriKnight/Reacher_Continuous_Control/blob/master/misc/img_reacher_environment_actions.png)

 - ***Rewards***: Each agent gets a reward of +0.1 each step its end effector is within the limits of the goal.
 The environment is considered solved once the agent gets an average reward of +30 over 100 episodes.

+#### Option 2: Solve the Second Version

+The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
+In particular, your agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
+Specifically,
+- After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 20 (potentially different) scores.
+We then take the average of these 20 scores.
+- This yields an **average score** for each episode (where the average is over all 20 agents).

+The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

 # References